Kernix13/javascript-cheat-sheet/README.md

 Strings and Arrays: Different Methods, Opposite Effect

-> These two are used in unison, first to split a string, then to join.

 |    Method       | Returns:               |  Code         |
 | :-------------  | :--------------------: | :-----------: |
 | split()  | divides str into substrings | str.split() |